MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/salesforce-objects.md

    ![Get data from the production URL.](media/salesforce-objects/sf-objects-url.png)

    You can also select **Custom** and enter a custom URL to sign in.
-This custom URL might be a custom domain you've created within Salesforce, such as `https://contoso.salesforce.com`.
+This custom URL might be a custom domain you've created within Salesforce, such as `https://contoso.salesforce.com`(do not use the lightning URL).
 You can also use the custom URL selection if you're using your own CNAME record that redirects to Salesforce.

    Also, you can select **Include relationship columns**.
 This selection alters the query by including columns that might have foreign-key relationships to other tables.
 If this box is unchecked, you won’t see those columns.